spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/deploy-external-registry.md

 :::tip

 You can use a private external registry together with a local Harbor image registry.
-All images from the external private registry will be stored in the local Harbor registry after the initial download, which allows you to reduce bandwidth use and protect against outages.
+All images from the external private registry will be stored in the local Harbor registry after the initial download, which allows you to reduce the bandwidth use and protect against outages.
 For more information, refer to [Enable Local Harbor Registry](./local-registry.md).